Failing to plan is planning to fail.

 I think if we realize that grief about our health concerns is a real thing it can help us emotionally to deal with all of the emotions and challenges we face every day.

-The more positive and stress-free we become, the better it is for our bodies.
+The more positive and stress-free we become, and the healthier mindset that we have the better it is for our bodies.

 The article I originally found about the topic no longer exists, so I’ve taken the time to write my own blog post about the 5 Stages of Grieving Over Illness – you can read it here.

 Another BIG part of our healing journey is our mindset, and for that I recommend considering this book for those with autoimmune disease call “Healing Mindset.”

 While it may feel like you’re doing nothing BUT take care of yourself with all the cooking, meal prepping and research, this is different … and it’s important!
 So important that I’ve dedicated a whole page to it, so please follow this link to our Self-Care page when you’re ready.

 Oh … yes!
 I did promise you some helpful links too, didn’t I?
 Follow this link to our Resources Page where you’ll find articles from other AIP Bloggers: Advice for Beginners, How to Mentally Prepare for the AIP, 10 Tips For Staying on the AIP Wagon, 5 Ways to Keep It Simple on the AIP and more.
 You may also find it very encouraging to learn about other people’s success on the AIP and how it’s helped them heal.
 You can read some wonderful stories of recovery on the Autoimmune Wellness website by clicking here.